Daelso/team_profile_generator/README.md

 ## Usage:

 To quickly create a team tracking page that includes, employee IDs, ranks, email.
 For engineers and interns this can include github links or schools.
+To run the program type ```node index.js``` - If you would like to ensure everything is in working order, you can run ```npm run test``` to make sure you are good to go.

 ## Contributing: